jean-pierreBoth/coreset/README.md

 ## Fromhnsw

 The workspace sub-crate *fromhnsw* provides an implementation of the trait *MakeIter* to run the coreset algorithm on data stored in Hnsw structures of the crate [hnsw_rs](https://crates.io/crates/hnsw_rs).
-A binary *hcore* provides direct coreset ore coreset+kmedoid computations with output in the form of a csv file.
-See the [Readme](./fromhnsw/README.md)
+A binary *hcore* provides direct coreset or coreset+kmedoid computations with output in the form of a csv file.
+See the [Readme](./fromhnsw/README.md).

 ## License